jeromerg/NVisitor/README.md

 ### Via GitHub
 - Clone locally this github repository
 - Add a reference to the `NVisitor` library in your custom project
-    - Either reference the project `NVisitor` itself in your custom .Net project
+    - Compile the solution `NVisitor.sln` and then reference the assembly `NVisitor.dll` in your custom .Net project
-    - Or compile the solution `NVisitor.sln` and reference the assembly `NVisitor.dll` in your custom .Net project
+    - Or reference the project `NVisitor` itself in your custom .Net project (fix the build by removing the link to `GlobalAssemblyInfo.cs`.
+The assembly `NVisitor.dll` will not contain the version and other metadata provided by the `GlobalAssemblyInfo.cs`)

 Usage
 -----